The Law Library Journal Editorial Board helps shape, solicit, and curate the content of Law Library Journal.

 Content for the Journal will continue to have a focus on research, both contemporary and historical.

-Members of the Law Library Journal Editorial Board meet in person once a year at the AALL Annual Meeting.
+Members of the Law Library Journal Editorial Board meet in person once a year at the AALL Annual Meeting (or virtually if an in-person meeting is not possible).
 They are also required to take part in monthly conference calls to discuss potential submissions and content for upcoming issues of Law Library Journal.
+Board may also be asked to dedicate some additional time for editing/bluebooking as needed by the editor.

 Members of the board reflect the diversity of AALL members in terms of library type, and areas of subject interest, including age, gender, and minority status.
 Qualified candidates should have strong professional networks, expertise in one or more content areas and be comfortable reaching out to potential authors for content.
 Experience in writing, editing, and publication production is also considered.